István Anhalt: 1971–2012

-In Alternative Voices, Anhalt makes recurrent references to some Canadian composers, as well as their music.
-He discusses the role of Canadian music and composers in the context of present-day thought in contemporary Western art, music, and philosophy.
-Rhythm, theatre, poetry, performing techniques, sound, speech, and the roots of language and music are explored, their components interconnected, as well as their usage are examined.
+In Alternative Voices, Anhalt makes recurrent references to Canadian composers and their music.
+He discusses the role of Canadian music and composers in the context of current thought in Western art, music, and philosophy.
+Rhythm, theatre, poetry, performing techniques, sound, speech, and the roots of language and music are explored, their components interconnected, and their usage examined.

-The publication of his work Alternative Voices and the finalization of Winthrop occurred in the same year that Anhalt retired from university teaching,.
+The publication of Alternative Voices and the completion of Winthrop coincided with the year of Anhalt's retirement.